 Join other breastfeeding mothers for an informal gathering of emotional support and encouragement.
 The group is free to join and is led by Beebe's internationally certified lactation consultants.
 Beebe is the first Baby-Friendly™ Hospital in Delaware.
 The group meets from 11 a.m. to noon at Beebe's Georgetown Campus, 21635 Biden Ave., Georgetown, in the first floor conference room.
 Call (302) 645-3577 for more information.

 Diabetes Support Group

-Beebe Diabetes Management offers a Diabetes Support Group the second Wednesday of alternating months (January, March, May, July, September, November) from 4:30 to 6 p.m. at our offices at 18947 John J. Williams Highway, Medical Arts Building, Suite 210, Rehoboth Beach, DE 19971.
-Interested participants may reach our office at (302) 645-3121 with questions.
-The support group is open to anyone interested who is diagnosed with Diabetes or supports someone with diabetes.
+Beebe Diabetes Management offers a Diabetes Support Group the second Wednesday of alternating months.
+The November meeting will be held virtually using the BlueJeans application; participants may join using a computer, electronic tablet, or telephone.
+The group meets 4:30 p.m. to 6 p.m.
+Interested participants may reach our office at 302-645-3121 with questions or e-mail Ken Carson at [email protected] to request an e-mail invitation to join the meeting.
+The support group is open to anyone interested who is diagnosed with diabetes or who supports someone living with diabetes.

 Heart Failure Support Group

 Second Thursday of the month